 21 Driving Games for Electric Wheelchair Users

-When children learn to mobilise, whether on the floor, rolling, crawling or on their feet, they learn all kinds of skills including spacial awareness, negotiating obstacles, changing direction and motor planning.
-Your child using an electric wheelchair may not have learnt this when they were small so these skills need to be learnt in their chair.
-And what better way than through games!
+When children learn to mobilise, whether on the floor, rolling, crawling or on their feet, they learn all kinds of skills including spatial awareness, negotiating obstacles, changing direction and motor planning.

-We have found this fabulous programme from Nicole Wilkins – a children’s OT.
-It takes you through some lovely progressions and games to play as your child learns how to use an electric wheelchair.
+This fabulous programme from Nicole Wilkins, a children’s Occupational Therapist, takes us through some lovely progressions and games to play as our child learns how to use an electric wheelchair.

 Begin with one familiar assistant.

 Begin on slow speed, in large open spaces that are free of obstacles (i.e. driving up to a table).

 Allow your child to direct the play activity and where to drive.
 Only provide minimal verbal instructions.